hybridsjs/hybrids/docs/store/storage.md

 # Storage

-Every model definition is connected to its storage.
-By default, the model definition uses memory attached to the persistent cache layer.
+Every model definition is connected to the storage.
+By default, the model definition uses memory attached to the persistent cache.
 You can define a custom storage by the `[store.connect]` property in the model definition.
-It can be synchronous (memory, localStorage, etc.), as well as asynchronous, like external APIs.
+It can be synchronous (memory, localStorage, etc.), or asynchronous, like external APIs.

 ## Memory